I guess you’ve witnessed how ecommerce has been growing exponentially over the past couple of years.

 · Opting for add-ons or supplementary services like payment processing could force you to pay more for your accounting tool.

-· Package pricing is typically determined by the accounting tool’s brand name, the level of features, and the number of supported users.
+· Package pricing is typically determined by the accounting tool’s brand name, the level of features, and the number of supported users (or unlimited users).

 · The best ROI is generated by accounting tools that offer comparatively powerful functionalities through reasonably priced plans.